marcduiker/azure-functions-university/lessons/dotnet6/http/README.md

 ## 3. Adding a BadRequest response

-In the previous exercise, when the name query string value is missing, the function still returned an OK response (200).
-When something is missing from the the request it is better to return a BadRequest response (400).
+In the previous exercise, when the `name` query string value is missing, the function still returned an OK response (HTTP status code 200).
+When something is missing from a request it is better to return a BadRequest response (HTTP status code 400).
 This informs the client that the request was not valid and a corrective action needs to be taken.

-Let's change the function to return a BadRequest response when the name query string is empty.
+Let's change the function to return a BadRequest response when the `name` query string is empty.

 ### Steps

-1. Before changing the response let's update the name of the function in the `[Function]` attribute.
+1. Before changing the response, let's update the name of the function in the `[Function]` attribute.
 Currently it is a string literal, but some people don't like to use string literals and prefer strings based on .NET types.
-This is known as _strong typing_.
-Strong typing can prevent you from making certain mistakes such as typos in strings.
-Instead of a string literal `"NameOfTheClass"`, a .NET class name can be used like this: `nameof(NameOfTheClass)`.
-Since the name in the `[Function()]` attribute is the same as the class name you can use the `nameof()` method in the attribute with the class name of the function.
+Instead of the string literal `"HelloWorldHttpTrigger"`, the .NET class name can be used like this: `nameof(HelloWorldHttpTrigger)`.
+Since the name in the `[Function()]` attribute is the same as the class name you can use this approach.

-    Change
+    _Change_

     ```csharp
     [Function("HelloWorldHttpTrigger")]
     ```

-    to
+    _To_

     ```csharp
     [Function(nameof(HelloWorldHttpTrigger))]
     ```

+    > 📝 **Tip**  .NET uses _strong typing_, this means that types and their values are checked at compile time (while you write your code).
+Languages that use _weakly typing_ do type checking at runtime (when your program is running).
+Strong typing prevents you from making certain mistakes during programming, such as making typos, or using completely incorrect types or operations on types.

 2. Now let's apply the proper HTTP status code in the response.
 Inside the function, after extracting the `name` value from the query string, add an `if` statement that checks the `name` field.
 If `name` is null, then return a `HttpStatusCode.BadRequest`.
 If the name is not null return a `HttpStatusCode.OK`.